egericke/Proof_Of_Work_r0/README.md

 By making fitness, time management, and habit data public, this project aims to promote accountability and continuous improvement.

+**New:** Includes daily automated Twitter posts showing the Habit Status!

 ## Inspiration

 This dashboard is influenced by several thought leaders: